 Savings

-Spanlens analyzes your last 7 days of LLM traffic and suggests specific (provider, model) pairs that can be swapped for cheaper alternatives at the same task quality.
-Recommendations come with an estimated monthly savings figure in USD — no hand-waving.
+Spanlens analyzes your LLM traffic over a configurable window (7 / 14 / 30 days) and suggests specific (provider, model)pairs that can be swapped for cheaper alternatives at the same task quality.
+Recommendations come with an estimated monthly savings figure in USD, a confidence tier, and automatic detection when you've already made the switch.

 Why it matters